 - How much the defendant is cooperating.
 If you thought the defendant in your case would just own up to the mistake that caused your accident and give you what you deserve, think again.
 Unfortunately, insurers and other defendants often try to get out of paying – ever, if possible.
 At the very least, they want to delay paying you the money you deserve so they can hang onto it longer.

 If the defendant is playing hardball in negotiations, intentionally concealing documents and other evidence concerning your accident, or trying to deny fault or coverage, your case could take longer.

 Don’t worry too much about this possibility.
-Our attorneys have been practicing personal injury law for more than 20 years and have even worked on the defense side, so we see this situation all the time.
+If you need a personal injury attorney near you, then our attorneys have been practicing personal injury law for more than 20 years and have even worked on the defense side, so we see this situation all the time.
 In fact, we’ve taken cases all the way to the New Jersey State Supreme Court when that was what it took to get the defendant insurance company to cooperate.

 We know that if we pursue the case relentlessly, present our facts convincingly, and refuse to give up, we can past these obstacles.
 It may take some more time and patience – but in the end, it will be worth it, because we’ll get you the full amount of money you deserve instead of settling for less.